 5) Reboot Your Art Career

 You set aside your passion for art many years ago.
-With a growing family to support you needed to earn a steady paycheck.
-Now all of your children are grown.
+Realizing your growing family required a steady paycheck.
+Now all of your children have left the nest.
 Why not reboot your art career?
-In case you didn’t know, there are many websites available where you can sell your artwork, i.e. Graphics, photographs, and fine art prints as an independent contractor.
+In case you didn’t know, there are many websites available where you can sell your artwork, i.e. graphics, photographs, and fine art prints as an independent contractor.

-As you take steps towards a new career gird yourself with faith, determination, and courage.
+As you take steps towards finding new employment or a new career, continue to boost yourself with faith, determination, and courage.